What You Need to Know

 Wind Tunnel Testing

-Crews collected of topographic data using drone flights, right-of-way boundary surveys and subsurface utility mapping to support detailed design work.
+- Crews collected topographic data using drone flights, right-of-way boundary surveys and subsurface utility mapping to support detailed design work.

 Scour Testing